pingcap/docs/mysql-compatibility.md

 ### Query Execution Plan

 The output format, output content, and the privilege setting of Query Execution Plan (`EXPLAIN`/`EXPLAIN FOR`) in TiDB is greatly different from those in MySQL.

+The `optimizer_switch` system variable is read-only in TiDB and has no effect on query plans.
+[Optimizer Hints](/optimizer-hints.md) are supported using similar syntax to MySQL, but the available hints and implementation might differ.

 See [Understand the Query Execution Plan](/explain-overview.md) for more details.

 ### Built-in functions